Photography Marketing: Why a Watermark Shouldn’t Be a Part of Your Marketing Strategy

 When my clients share their photos on social media, instead of putting a watermark in the lower right corner, I ask for them to tag my Facebook page or Instagram account.
 And most of the time, they’re happy to oblige.

-Doing this achieves one main goal — leading perspective clients to your social media accounts, without them having to search around for you.
+Doing this achieves one main goal — leading prospective clients to your social media accounts, without them having to search around for you.
 They see your name in the photo caption, and they click it.
 That’s it.
 There’s no searching, and no hunting around Facebook or Instagram.

 If they share your photos in a blog post, or pass them along to the local media, ask for a photo credit with a link to your website or most active social media account.
 Again, having easily clickable links gives you the chance to easily convert potential clients into customers.